Layne worked as a wildlife rehabilitator and medical intern for several years before becoming a licensed veterinary technician (LVT).

 What to Do If Your Dog Is Pooping Blood and Vomiting

 Finding blood in your dog's poop can be quite traumatizing.
 In human medicine, we are taught that blood or bleeding is something that often needs to be checked out by a doctor unless you have a history of non-life-threatening conditions like hemorrhoids.

-In dogs, bloody stool can indicate a variety of conditions like a benign rectal polyp, to more serious conditions like cancer or acute poisoning.
-We will go over each of these conditions and talk about treatment and methods of diagnosis as wells how to identify symptoms.
+In dogs, bloody stool can indicate a variety of conditions, from a benign rectal polyp to more serious conditions like cancer or acute poisoning.
+We will go over each of these conditions and talk about treatment and methods of diagnosis as well as how to identify symptoms.

 - Foreign body ingestion and impaction

 - Viral or bacterial infections

 - Digestive upset or allergy (food-related)

 - Cancer, masses, and tumors